wevote/WebApp/docs/WindowsSimplifiedInstall.md

 28. If at any time you see a "download prebuilt indexes" dialog popping up in PyCharm, you can allow it with "Always download".

-    This option really only matters for Python developers (WeVoteServer), but we don't currently have a set of installation instructions for the WeVoteServer for Windows.
+    This option really only matters for Python developers (WeVoteServer), but we don't currently have a set of installation instructions for the WeVoteServer running on Windows.

 29. Test the Node, NPM, and Python installations in the terminal